DyFFPAD: Dynamic Fusion of Convolutional and Handcrafted Features for Fingerprint Presentation Attack Detection: Proposed Work

 \subsubsection{Pre-processing of input samples}

 The fingerprint samples captured with the sensing devices have white space around the fingertip impression.
 This white space is meaningless and is required to be removed for the extraction of the desired features from fingerprint samples.
-The input fingerprint undergoes the pre-processing operation for the extraction of the region of interest from the input fingerprint sample.
+Therefore, a region of interest from the input fingerprint sample is identified as in pre-processing.